 Democratic Governors and legislators across the country are hard at work expanding access to the ballot.
 We’re seeing significant improvements in states from Virginia to Washington from elected officials who care about protecting and strengthening the rights of their constituents.

-Kentucky: Governor Andy Beshear (D) made many of the state’s pandemic voting provisions permanent by signing the bipartisan law HB 574.
-The reforms include three new days of early voting, an online portal to request absentee ballots, and new voting centers where residents of any precinct can cast their ballots.
+Governor Andy Beshear (D) made many of the state’s pandemic voting provisions permanent by signing the bipartisan law House Bill 574.
+The reforms include three new days of early voting, an online portal to request absentee ballots and new voting centers where residents of any precinct can cast their ballots.

-Hope on the Horizon at the Federal Level
+2. Hope is on the horizon at the federal level.

 With Democrats in power, the federal government is using its weight to expand voting rights.
 There are many promising pieces of legislation on the horizon, and despite uniform Republican opposition, Democrats are pushing ahead in their efforts to expand ballot access.